-Immigration, Employment, Trusts/Estates, and Litigation Attorney, Jonathan Wong, will be speaking at PLI’s free program, Ethical Issues in California Pro Bono Representation 2019, on September 12th in San Francisco.
+Immigration, Employment, Trusts/Estates, and Litigation Attorney, Jonathan Wong, will be speaking at PLI’s program, Ethical Issues in California Pro Bono Representation 2020, on September 3rd.

 For complete information about Ethical Issues in California Pro Bono Representation, pricing, and registration: Visit the PLI website.